opencredo/venafi-vault-wizard/docs/vvw/plugins/venafi-pki-monitor.md

 # Plugin: venfai-pki-monitor

-Configures the venafi-pki-monitor plugin to be installed into a Vault cluster through the Venafi Vault Wizard.
+Configures the `venafi-pki-monitor` plugin to be installed into a Vault cluster through the Venafi Vault Wizard.

 ## Example Usage

-The following example demonstrates the use of the venafi-pki-monitor plugin configuration.
+The following example demonstrates the use of the `venafi-pki-monitor` plugin configuration.
+The `version` argument is common to all plugins and is described in [the plugin block's documentation](../plugin.md).

 ```hcl
 plugin "venafi-pki-monitor" "pki-monitor" {